YunyiLian/A_Simple_Anomaly_Dectection/README.md

 # Anomaly_Dectection
-A school project of applying `Convolutional Autoencoder` to perform anomaly detection on video frames.
+A simple project of applying `Convolutional Autoencoder` to perform anomaly detection on video frames.

 ## Project Description
 1. Built a function `convert_video_to_images` to convert the video to `jpeg` images.